Our Commitment to Web Accessibility and Compatibility

-Australia Awards in Indonesia is committed to ensuring the interface, features, and accessibility and compatibility functions on our website are managed according to the standards of the Web Content Accessibility Guidelines (WCAG).
+Australia Awards in Indonesia (AAI) is committed to ensuring the interface, features, accessibility and compatibility functions on our website are managed according to the standards of the Web Content Accessibility Guidelines (WCAG).
+Detailed information on our website compliance audit reports by AccessiBe and Accessibility Checker can be accessed here and here, respectively.

-At this stage of website development, we have considered applying several aspects to ensure accessibility by 18 November 2022, by:
+At this stage of website development, as of 2 December 2022, we have applied several aspects to ensure accessibility by:

 - Providing closed caption (subtitle) and volume control on video for users with hearing impairments (excluding partner videos uploaded on their own links);